Go and Rust comparison - building a task scheduler

 So here are some things I learned though my version of distributed task scheduler.

-In Go, one way to maximize machine’s concurrent capability is to use worker pool.
+One way to maximize machine’s concurrent capability in Go is to use worker pool pattern.
 You can spin up a number of workers on start up and send a task to each worker through a channel.

 Example Code: